Nevada Off Grid Laws: An In-Depth Guide

 Rural agricultural zones are usually the most permissive, though you may be required to have a minimum of 40 acres per dwelling unit.

-The zoning laws in Clark County, Washoe County, and other populous areas of Nevada are very strict.
+The zoning laws in Clark County, Washoe County, and other populated areas of Nevada are stringent.
 For example, Clark County regulates how many vehicles you can keep on your property, how many accessory dwellings are allowed, and even whether you can build a greenhouse.

 If you want to have livestock or other farm animals, you will need a larger parcel of land and, even then, likely still be limited to how many animals you can have.